prince-verma/react-native-template-basic/readme.md

 ### Input

-#### usuage
+#### usage

-Just import the Input compopent and it will provide basic animated input componnet.
+Just import the Input component and it will provide basic animated input componnet.

 ```
-import { Input } from '../../components';
+import Input from '../../components/input';

 <Input